ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2023-10-19】[c4coderandcreator / Flavour-Fusion](https://github.com/c4coderandcreator/Flavour-Fusion) - "Flavour Fusion : Real World Project".
+It has all the necessary features required for a Food website.
+* 【2023-10-19】[bradtraversy / saas-landing-page](https://github.com/bradtraversy/saas-landing-page) - Simple landing page for a SaaS
+* 【2023-10-19】[orcas-lab / hope-you-never-need-it](https://github.com/orcas-lab/hope-you-never-need-it) - An emergency booklet, I hope you will never use it
+* 【2023-10-19】[ripienaar / free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 * 【2023-10-18】[CHAYA41182 / support-israel-banner](https://github.com/CHAYA41182/support-israel-banner) - Simply setup banner for websites to show support for Israelis.
 * 【2023-10-18】[xxlllq / system_architect](https://github.com/xxlllq/system_architect) - 💯2023年系统架构设计师（软考高级）备考资料。
 * 【2023-10-18】[tecky708 / app](https://github.com/tecky708/app) -